MuddsiSyed/Splunk-Cluster-Architecture-on-AWS-for-Security-Monitoring/README.md

 REF 5 - Enabling SSL (HTTPS)
 - Now you can access splunk from https://127.0.0.1:8000 on your local machine
 ![Screenshot from 2025-03-04 04-39-33](https://github.com/user-attachments/assets/8beb6b0c-3a63-480b-8fe6-c6af8327b981)
+REF 6 - Log IN on SSL enabled splunk web
+- From the splunk web page, go to Server Settings > Global Banner, click on Banner Visibility to make it (ON), choose yellow and enter Heavy Forwarder in the message field

 This project will provide a comprehensive understanding of both security monitoring and cloud-based architecture, allowing for the development of a flexible and scalable solution for real-time network analysis and threat detection.